antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 }
 ```

-That along is to generate these:
+That alone is to generate these:

 ```css
 .rotate-1\/4 {